 Earlier that year, Egnater and several GVSU students attended the National Conference on Contemporary Cast Iron Art and Practices in Birmingham, Alabama in preparation for the pour.
 Students gained experience working on two pour crews and attended panels and presentations throughout the conference.

-Documentation at Calder Fine Arts Center (GVSU Campus) by Claire West
+Documentation at Grand Valley State University by Claire West

-Documentation at Calder Fine Arts Center (GVSU Campus) by Kendra Mills
+Documentation at Grand Valley State University by Kendra Mills

 In 2022, Egnater participated in the 9th International Conference on Contemporary Cast Iron Art in Berlin, Germany.
 With support from Alfred University and the Judson Leadership Center, she assisted Coral Penelope Lambert’s iron pour performance at the Industrie Museum in Brandenburg, exhibited work at the Hochschule für Technik und Wirtschaft in Berlin, and organized a panel for the conference.